Two rockets hit Baghdad's fortified Green Zone - Iraqi state media | Law-Order

 Two rockets hit Baghdad's fortified Green Zone - Iraqi state media

+One rocket was destroyed in the air by the C-RAM defense system and the other landed near the zone's festivals arena damaging two cars, the report added.
+There were no immediate reports of casualties.
+Security forces started an investigation to detect the launch site, the agency reported.

-The Green Zone hosts foreign embassies and government buildings and is regularly the target of rockets fired by groups that U.S. and Iraqi officials say are backed by Iran.
+The Green Zone hosts foreign embassies, including the U.S. embassy, and government buildings and is regularly the target of rockets fired by groups that U.S. and Iraqi officials say are backed by Iran.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)